It’s time we returned to our favorite topic: Kink.

 This is a kink grounded in erotic humiliation and masochism that involves a penis-owner getting pleasure from having pain inflicted on their private parts.
 The “torture” can come in many forms - squeezing, spanking, tickle torture, piercing… One of the stranger ones on our list of kinks?
 Perhaps.

 D is for Double Penetration

 This is another fetish that is how it sounds: it’s a desire to be penetrated in 2 places at once.
-Generally, this means a vulva-owner being penetrated simultaneously in their vagina and butt by 2 different penis owners.
+Generally, this means a vulva-owner being penetrated simultaneously in their vagina and butt by 2 different penises.
 And it’s a surprisingly common fantasy!

 E is for Exhibitionism

 This is one of those sexual kinks that’s up there with feet and BDSM when it comes to popularity, which means we couldn’t leave it out of our list of kinks.
 Exhibitionists enjoy - you guessed it - exhibiting themselves sexually.
 In other words, being watched while having sex.